dekum/ProjectAlpha/README.md

 <h4>Step 10</h4>
-Thos step instruction Was to create a driver class to test Screen class, but since screen objects are created when MoviePlayers are.
+This step instruction was to create a driver class to test Screen class, but since screen objects are created when MoviePlayers are.
 This step was combined into Step 12
 <h4>Step 11</h4>
 Create a class called MoviePlayer that extends Product and implements MultimediaControl.